-Employees may use hours of accumulated sick leave for the serious illness or injury of their spouse, qualified domestic partner, child, adopted child, foster child, stepchild, child of the employee's qualified domestic partner, parents, stepparents, foster-parents, in-laws (parents), in-laws (step-parents), grandchildren, grandparents, and sibling, or any other person (e.g., designated person under State law) as provided by State law, and any dependent for which the employee serves in "loco parentis" status.
-For purposes of this article, serious illness constitutes the ill family member being under the immediate care of a physician.
+Employees may use hours of accumulated sick leave for the illness or injury of their spouse, qualified domestic partner, child, adopted child, foster child, stepchild, child of the employee's qualified domestic partner, parents, step-parents, foster-parents, in-laws (parents), in-laws (step-parents), grandchildren, grandparents, and sibling, or any other person (e.g., designated person under State law) as provided by State law, and any dependent for which the employee serves in "loco parentis" status.
 The CITY may require an employee to provide a medical professional's statement which outlines the severity of the illness and expected duration of treatment.
 31.15 Sick Leave - Retirement Payout:

-Any employee who retires or whose position is eliminated and who has completed ten (10) consecutive years of employment with the City as a regular employee has the option to receive payment for one-half (1⁄2) of any accumulated but unused sick leave up to a maximum of six hundred (600) hours or may convert his/her unused sick leave balance to service credit as stated in Article 31.12.
+Any employee who retires or whose position is eliminated and who has completed ten (10) consecutive years of employment with the City as a regular employee has the option to receive payment for one-half ($\frac{1}{2}$) of any accumulated but unused sick leave up to a maximum of six hundred (600) hours or may convert his/her unused sick leave balance to service credit as stated in Article 31.12.
 The rate of pay shall be the regular hourly rate of pay at the time the position is vacated.